jotform/zenith/README.md

 ## Optional Parameters
 Below parameters are not required to work, but can be used to modify the tool's behavior.
 ```
 -d, --debug: If given, enters debug mode.
-Usage is provided in the debugging section.
+Usage is provided in the [debugging](#debugging) section.
 -c, --compareWith <string>: Compares and calculates the difference between a given json file and the current build.
 -l, --logLevel <1 | 2 | 3>: Sets the log level.
 1=silent mode.
 2=default mode, only shows errors and stats after completion.
 3=verbose mode, logs cache hits, misses, recoveries.
 ```

 ## Debugging
-WIP
+If -d param is given, the tool outputs which files are uploaded.
+It can be used to see if the tool is working as intended.
+By also setting -c param, you can compare builds and see which files are new, and changed or removed.